godaddy/openstack-ansible/README.md

 Also available publically at https://github.com/godaddy/openstack-ansible

-This assumes your baseline Ansible config is at `/etc/ansible`, and this repo is cloned to `/etc/ansible/playbooks`
+This assumes your baseline Ansible config is at `/etc/ansible`, and this repo is cloned to `/etc/ansible/playbooks`  (Specifically, the playbooks assume the path to the tasks directory is `/etc/ansible/playbooks/tasks`, so if you are cloning this repo somewhere else, you'll need to adjust that.)

-Additionally, the playbooks assume the path to the tasks directory is `/etc/ansible/playbooks/tasks`, so if you are cloning this repo somewhere else, you'll need to adjust that.
+Patches/comments/complaints welcomed and encouraged!
+Create an issue or PR here.

 Usage Details
 -------------